-An annual management fee (the "Management Fee") equal to 1.30% of the Total Assets of the Fund attributable to the Units will be paid to the Manager, calculated daily and payable monthly in arrears, plus applicable taxes.
+An annual management fee (the "Management Fee") equal to 1.30% of the Total Assets of the Fund attributable to the Class A Units is paid to the Manager, calculated daily and payable monthly in arrears, plus applicable taxes.
 The Manager is responsible for paying the fees payable to the Sub-Adviser out of the Management Fee.
-In addition, the Manager will pay for all ordinary expenses incurred in connection with the operation and administration of the Fund including trustee, custody, accounting, audit and valuation fees, costs of reporting to holders of Units, registrar and transfer agent fees, costs and expenses of preparing financial and other reports and costs and expenses arising in connection with complying with all applicable laws, regulations and policies that were in place on the Closing Date, but excluding the expenses described under "Ongoing Fees and Expenses" below.
+In addition, the Manager pays for all ordinary expenses incurred in connection with the operation and administration of the Fund including trustee, custody, accounting, audit and valuation fees, costs of reporting to holders of Units, registrar and transfer agent fees, costs and expenses of preparing financial and other reports and costs and expenses arising in connection with complying with all applicable laws, regulations and policies that were in place on the inception date of the Fund, but excluding the expenses described under "Ongoing Fees and Expenses" below.